 - soft tissues and organs for signs of disease.

-An x-ray usually takes only a few minutes depending on what part of your body is being examined.
+The scan usually takes only a few minutes depending on what part of your body is being examined.
 Most of this time is spent getting into position and preparing the equipment.
 Your radiographer will ask you to lie down, sit or stand so that the part of your body being x-rayed is against the x-ray plate.
-The part of your body being examined is exposed to radiation for a fraction of a second as the x-rays hit the plate.
+The part of your body being examined is exposed to radiation for a fraction of a second as the X-rays hit the plate.

-All x-rays are reported by a Consultant Radiologist, within 48 hours.
-Results will usually be sent to the doctor or consultant who referred you for the x-ray.
+All X-rays are reported by a Consultant Radiologist, within 48 hours.
+Results will usually be sent to the doctor or consultant who referred you.